jnv/bitoff.org/posts/2022-08-11-react-forms/index.md

 <aside>

 As a bonus, we can also use CSS pseudo-classes for input validation, like [`:required`](https://developer.mozilla.org/en-US/docs/Web/CSS/:required) and [`:valid`](https://developer.mozilla.org/en-US/docs/Web/CSS/:valid).
-Sadly, the [`:invalid`](https://developer.mozilla.org/en-US/docs/Web/CSS/:invalid) pseudo-class applies to all the fields immediately, while the much more useful [`:user-invalid`](https://developer.mozilla.org/en-US/docs/Web/CSS/:user-invalid) pseudo-class (which applies only to the fields user interacted with) is supported only by Firefox.
+Sadly, the [`:invalid`](https://developer.mozilla.org/en-US/docs/Web/CSS/:invalid) pseudo-class applies to all the fields immediately, while the more useful [`:user-invalid`](https://developer.mozilla.org/en-US/docs/Web/CSS/:user-invalid) pseudo-class (which applies to the fields user interacted with) is supported only by Firefox.

 </aside>